nashape/docs/rebuild.md

 ### Testing and Test Driven Development (TDD)

-Rails has many excellent tools for writing automated tests and for enforcing the TDD method.
+Rails has many excellent tools for writing automated tests and for encouraging the TDD method.

 This will ensure that tests are written as features are built, which will